 8.)
 Veritas Vineyard & Winery

 Veritas Vineyard & Winery is another favorite winery of wine aficionados far and wide.
-Located a short, 30-minute drive from downtown Charlottesville, this winery has an incredibly beautiful tasting room, with a large fireplace sure to keep guests nice and toasty on even the coldest of winter days!
+Located in Nelson County, a 25-minute drive from downtown Charlottesville, this winery has an incredibly beautiful tasting room, with a large fireplace sure to keep guests nice and toasty on even the coldest of winter days!

 9.)
 White Hall Vineyards